26 things to do in Antwerp, Belgium

 8) Botanic Garden: Den Botaniek

-If you walk further away from the center, you’ll end up at the Botanic Garden of Antwerp; Den Botaniek.
-This botanic garden was built in 1825 and is a nice oasis in the busy city.
+If you walk further away from the center, you’ll end up at the Botanic Garden of Antwerp, Den Botaniek.
+This botanical garden was built in 1825 and is a nice oasis in the busy city.

 9) Groenplaats